2bbb/Profile/README.md

 * 2007-2010, study under KIKUMASA Isao [@ *Yamaguchi University*].
 * 2010/03, graduated from the Graduate School of Science and Engineering, Yamaguchi University.
 Master of Science.
 * 2010/04, found the company *buffer Renaiss*, with SUZUKI Takashi and KOMATSU Kei.
+* 2015/03, started *backspacetokyo*, with HIGA Satoru and SHIMIZU Motoi.

 ### Field